Selena Gomez And The Weeknd: Is Bella Hadid Trying To Sabotage Their Relationship?

 “Bella has reached out to Abel a few times and told him [Selena Gomez] is using him [for her music],” an insider revealed in the new issue of Us Weekly, via a report by Hollywood Life.

-Bella Hadid and The Weeknd dated for about 2 years before splitting last November.
+Bella Hadid and The Weeknd dated for about two years before splitting last November.

 Selena Gomez and The Weeknd went public with their relationship earlier this month after a dinner date at Santa Monica’s Giorgio Baldi restaurant.
 After enjoying a meal together, Selena Gomez was seen with her arms draped around The Weeknd’s neck and was also photographed kissing the musician on his cheek and lips.